 Priorities for reducing heritage crime

-If you'd like to find out how 'at risk' you are from heritage crime, you can download the Heritage Sites Risk Assessment Tool (Adobe PDF format_130kb)
+If you'd like to find out how 'at risk' you are from heritage crime, you can download the Heritage Sites Risk Assessment Tool (Adobe PDF, 130kb)

-Lancashire Fire and Rescue Service has produced an arson booklet (Adobe PDF format 2,827kb) to assist managers and owners of industrial buildings in Lancashire to better understand the risk of arson and what can be done to reduce the chance of it occurring.
+Lancashire Fire and Rescue Service, in partnership with other fire services in the North West and Historic England, has produced an Arson Risk Reduction booklet (Adobe PDF 6.7mb) to assist managers and owners of historic buildings in Lancashire to better understand the risk of arson and what can be done to reduce the chance of it occurring.
 Although most premises' managers pay regard to fire safety in terms of accidental fires that may occur within their building, few consider the potential for arson and therefore may be more vulnerable than they could otherwise be.